Skip to content

 - <GPG fingerprint>

-Lastly, please ensure that your Gitlab runners GPG fingerprint is present in the .sops.yaml such that it can use the secret values.
+Ensure that the GPG fingerprint of the Gitlab runner is present in the .sops.yaml such that it can decrypt the file.